This Open Meeting is Part of the Northern Aphelion

 Note – Please see our Covid statement below as to which facilities are likely to be available.

 Covid Statement: By entering the event you agree to follow any Covid rules of The Nottingham Sailing Club which are in force on the day of the event.
 Non-observance of the rules could result in disqualification.
-As of July 19th 2021 the Covid-19 Sub-committee have followed government guidelines by fully opening the clubhouse and changing rooms.
-Showers are operational, but you need to clean where you have touched after use (anti-bacterial spray is placed outside the cubicle).

 However, the Club is also operating a cautious approach: the signing-in book/QR code is still operational, masks are recommended when moving around inside the clubhouse and changing rooms.
 Hand sanitiser is still available for regular use.
 Please be respectful of anyone wanting or needing to socially distance, especially members who are at